dedpool-glitch/agpv-ai-consultant/docs/project_goals.md

 - The controlled backend should own validation, defaults, state, and PVMAPS execution.
 - The LLM may help make questions more conversational, but code should still decide which required field is being requested.
 - The LLM may explain final outputs, but it must not change model-produced numbers.
+- The user profile may change explanation style, but it must not change model inputs or outputs.

 ## Future Requirements